Feastio

 We returned to the Rhinory tasting room, where we had a table with a view of Blake's enclosure reserved for wine tasting.
 Tyler, whose wife is one of the rhino keepers, assisted us with the wines that day.

-The Rhinory offers two tasting options: Reserve wines from Texas and South Africa for $30 and Keras wines that are entirely South African for $50.
-Each tasting includes samples of five wines.
+The Rhinory offers two tasting options: Reserve wines from Texas and South Africa for $30, and Keras wines, which are entirely South African, for $50.
+Each tasting includes five wine samples.

 Reserve Wines